What are we going to do with all the managers when we realize the vision…

 I don’t consider myself an expert on designing compensation systems, but as of late this issue has come up with several clients, and of course, I have to deal with compensation issues leading LeadingAgile.
 I’d like to share some thoughts with you guys, get some feedback, and maybe even generate a little healthy debate.

-The key challenges around compensation, at least for me, center around figuring out how to reward individual performance without encouraging internal competition, local optimization, or one person feeling rewarded while another feels punished.
+At least for me, challenges center around figuring out how to reward individual performance without encouraging internal competition, local optimization, or one person feeling rewarded while another feels punished.
 You want compensation to motivate people, not to have a negative impact on performance.

 Ever since I read Dan Pink’s Drive I’ve been very aware of the distinction between intrinsic and extrinsic motivation.
 While you’d like everyone intrinsically motivated… the realities of having a mortgage, consumer debt, household expenses, kids that need to go to college, or even saving for retirement drive different extrinsic needs.

 Some folks want to come to work, do a great job, and go home.
 Some folks want to go the extra mile and really make a difference.
 Some poeople really want to kill it, advance their career, and be rewarded for all that hard work.
-Just saying that everyone should get a fair base salary, with no performance based component, isn’t going to work for some people.
+Just saying that everyone should get a fair base salary, with the absence of a performance component, isn’t going to work for some people.

 So the question becomes, is it possible to use money or other rewards to recognize performance without introducing the negative side effects?
 Can we build a compensation system that values collaboration without creating internal competition, local optimizations, or risks leaving one person feeling punished because they didn’t get as much as their peer?

-First, we have all our coaches is a pretty narrow salary range and we are working to narrow that range even further.
-When we started hiring a few years ago, I was pretty risk adverse and you really had to be a true believer to come work for me.
+First, we have all our coaches is a pretty narrow salary range.
+We are working to narrow that range even further.
+When we started to hire a few years ago, I was pretty risk adverse.
+You really had to be a true believer to come work for me.
 As we grew, salaries increased and we are making things right for the people that joined us early.

 As a quick aside, I want to be able to justify numbers if we ever decided to publish salaries internally.
 For the record, I am totally open to full transparency and think it’s a good idea.
 Some folks aren’t so keen on the idea, so we are respecting that for now.
 It does influence decision making around salaries when everything might be out in the open some day.